Jeff Franklin

-Jeffrey Steven Franklin (born January 21, 1955) is an American screenwriter, director and producer.
+Jeff Franklin (born January 21, 1955) is an American screenwriter, director and producer.
 He is best known for being the creator of the ABC sitcom Full House and its Netflix sequel Fuller House.

 Early life and education

 Franklin was born in Inglewood, California.
 In 1976 Franklin graduated from Raymond College at the University of the Pacific.
 He worked as a substitute teacher in his hometown, before becoming a writer.

 Career

 Franklin began his television career as a writer and producer for Laverne & Shirley and Bosom Buddies.
 Franklin created a sitcom called "House of Comics" which featured three comics living together.
 ABC was looking for a family sitcom, so Franklin added children and the idea evolved into the show Full House, which ran on the ABC network from 1987 to 1995.

 During Full House, Franklin created Hangin' with Mr. Cooper, starring comedian Mark Curry.
 Franklin departed for Hanging with Mr. Cooper in September 1992.
 His other television credits include writing, directing and executive producing on shows such as, It's Garry Shandling's Show, and Malcolm & Eddie.
 He also co-wrote, produced and directed the first Olsen twins movie, To Grandmother's House We Go.
 By 1991, Franklin had received a deal with Lorimar, but the pact was mutually terminated in 1993.
 In 1997, he had signed a deal with Columbia TriStar Television.

 Franklin's most notable film writing credits include the teen comedies Just One of the Guys (1985) and Summer School (1987), starring Mark Harmon.